ZinChen/url-shortener/readme.md

 # URL shortener

 Web service to shorten URLs.
 Built with Symfony 3 and Angular 4.
-It allows share your shorten URL, watch count of views of current URL.
+It allows sharing your shorten URL, watch count of views of current URL.
 Short URL will be deleted after 2 weeks since creation date.

 #### Docker Compose running
 ```